coderefinery/git-intro/_episodes/02-basics.md

 ...
 ```

-Convention: one line summarizing the commit, then one empty line,
+Convention: **one line summarizing the commit, then one empty line,
-then paragraph(s) with more details in free form, if necessary.
+then paragraph(s) with more details in free form, if necessary**.

 Not so good example (everything in one long line):